In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your baby won’t sleep unless held.

 Not only is this type of cot great for having your baby close at hand for nighttime feeding, but the different motions will also help to settle your baby without you having to hold them.

-I (and thousands of parents all over the world) love the SNOO Smart Sleeper Cot, as its smart features will lull your baby back to sleep when it detects fussing.
+I (and thousands of parents all over the world) love the SNOO Smart Sleeper Cot, as its smart features keep baby safe and will lull them back to sleep when it detects fussing.

-Its built-in swaddles, soothing noises and mesh walls also make it an incredibly comfy sleep environment for your baby giving you the peace of mind that they are always cosy and safe.
+Its built-in swaddles, soothing noises and mesh walls make this crib an incredibly comfy and safe sleep environment for your baby giving you the peace of mind that they are always cosy and secure.
+And the gentle rocking and fuss-detection capabilities also ensure your baby is soothed at the first sign of restlessness!

 5. Create A Cosy Sleep Environment

-As well as investing in a suitable crib and a white noise machine, you also need to make sure your baby’s room is dimly lit and at the right temperature (66-72°F or 18-22 °C) to help them fall asleep without being held.
+As well as investing in a suitable crib and a white noise machine, when your newborn won’t sleep unless held, you need to make sure your baby’s room is dimly lit with a nightlight and at the right temperature (66-72°F or 18-22 °C) to help them fall asleep without you.

 Another cosy sleep environment tip that is perfect for parents who are struggling with a baby who won’t sleep unless held is to try warming baby’s crib with a hot water bottle before you put your baby down to sleep.